Imagine that you've never heard a piece of classical music.

 Seriously, just start listening ASAP!

 This is from my buddy, Chris Rosebrough.
-As he says, "don't listen with an open mind-listen with an open Bible!"
-This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts them using correct hermaneutics (and usually tears their bad teaching to shreds).
+As he says, "don't listen with an open mind, listen with an open Bible!"
+This show is a little like Mystery Science Theater 3000; he plays sermons by the "Super Pastors" and interrupts/corrects them using correct interpretation (and then rips their bad teaching to shreds).
 I'm amazed at how much I've learned from this one ministry-I'm sure I've learned more in just 2 or 3 years of listening to this, than in 30 years of sermons.
 I am not exaggerating.
-Now that I'm occasionally on the show it's even better. ;)
+Now that I'm occasionally on the show it's even better.
+(That was a joke)

 This is a great collection of videos about the history of the Christian Church and it's theological development; plus they are presented with a pretty neutral viewpoint.
 Done in a narration/documentary style, most of these are around 30 minutes or so.
 I've listened to many of these multiple times, because they're so interesting and well done.
 Reeves is a Professor with a PhD in Historical Theology from Cambridge; basically, he's giving away college lectures for free!